kitpages/KitpagesDataGridBundle/README.md

 KitpagesDataGridBundle
 ========================

-This is a bundle is a simple datagrid bundle.
+This Symfony2 Bundle is a simple datagrid bundle.
 It aims to be simple to use and extensible.

 WARNING : works only with twig 1.8 +